top of page

 Overall

-When deciding on the best time to visit Mérida, Mexico in 2025, there’s more to consider than just the weather.
+But when deciding on the best time to visit Mérida, there’s more to consider than just the weather.
 You might want to plan around a specific festival or event, certain activities in the city, or even school holiday periods.

 Flight prices and hotel rates also vary – they’re generally cheaper during the low season, from April to September.
-In May, when temperatures are at their highest, even locals tend to stay indoors during the afternoon heat.
+In May, when temps hit their peak, I usually avoid going out in the afternoon – even the locals tend to stay inside once the heat really kicks in.

 One downside of the high season, which runs from late October to March, is the increase in tourists.
 Popular destinations like Chichén Itzá or Tulum can get very crowded – unless you arrive early in the morning.
 On the plus side, the weather is much more comfortable during these months.